-For post injury treatment or for those who suffer with chronic pain due to the anconeus muscle the McDavid Elastic Elbow Sleeve will help by providing light support as well as gentle compression to the muscle.
+For post injury treatment or for those who suffer from chronic pain due to the anconeus muscle the McDavid Elastic Elbow Sleeve will help by providing light support, as well as gentle compression to the muscle.
 Pull the sleeve up just to the top of the elbow joint which will allow the sleeve to cover the entire muscle.
 The sleeve can be used as a maintenance treatment those who play tennis and golf as well as construction workers who use tight grips with wrist and elbow twisting motions.

 For correct size measure around elbow: Small 8-9 1/2″ Medium 9 1/2 – 11″ Large 11 – 12 ” Xlarge 12 – 14″

 Full Arm Compression Sleeve for Elbow, Forearm and Wrist Pain

 The CompressionZ Compression Arm Sleeves are for those who want or need more support for muscle injury, muscle recovery or lymphedema.
 The sleeves work well for those who have chronic elbow, forearm and wrist pain due to repetitive motions.
-The sleeves work well for athletes as well as people whose jobs require repetitive twisting motions of the arm, elbow and wrist.
+The sleeves are worn by athletes as well as people whose jobs require repetitive twisting motions of the arm, elbow and wrist.
 The sleeves are available in 3 sizes and a variety of colors.
 Be sure to read the size chart and follow the instructions to ensure proper fit.
 Two sleeves per package

 BandIT Therapeutic Forearm Band: Compression Band for Tennis Elbow, Golf Elbow, Carpal Tunnel Syndrome, Repetitive Stress Injuries

 The BandIT Forearm Band is worn by many professional athletes to prevent and relieve muscle pain caused by repetitive motions of the elbow and wrist.
 The BandIT uses selective pressure on the forearm muscles without cutting off circulation, limiting range of motion or causing swelling around the band.
 Though I do not recommend this as a treatment or for long term wear, the BandIT can help relieve pain for athletes to help get through a game.
 It is also worn by those who suffer from carpal tunnel syndrome that need pain relieve while typing to make a deadline.
 Read and follow the enclosed instructions for temporary relief from forearm, wrist, hand and finger pain.